Western Washington District 3 - ARES & RACES

 About Us

-Lacey Information is for historical purposes only.
 The Lacey ARES group was officially formed in 2013.
 Our mission is to support the City of Lacey, WA with Amateur Radio Communication during all Exercises and Emergencies.
 We are HF capable on all bands, 2-meter and 440 voice and 2-meter packet.
 If you are interested in joining a small, but energized group, please call our EC or AEC.

 Leadership

-Name Call Sign Position Phone Number
+Name Call Sign Position Telephone

 Tom Palmateer K7TCM ARES EC (360) 292-3057